 The Dominion likes to preach peace through diplomacy and friendship like the Federation, but membership in the Dominion amounts to indentured servitude and slavery.
 And since the Dominion was designed as an anti-Federation, it does the same thing with another trait: both the Federation and the Dominion consist of multiple species working together for what they see as the common good, but where the Federation has equality as a guiding principle the Dominion is based on giving specific species specific tasks under the Founder's undisputed rule.

-The Founders believe themselves to be superior to all other races and prefer to engage in espionage, infiltration and subterfuge to undermine other powers rather than resort to military force just like the Romulans, except that the Dominion will go as far as blowing up whole stars to wipe out its enemies.
+The Founders believe themselves to be superior to all other races and prefer to engage in espionage, infiltration and subterfuge to undermine other powers rather than resort to military force just like the Romulans, except that the Dominion will go as far as blowing up stars in the center of homeworld systems to wipe out its enemies.

 The Jem-Hadar are the perfect soldiers who will willingly die by the millions to win a battle, like the Klingons.
 But unlike the Klingons, the Jem-Hadar are cold and machine-like in combat.

 The whole culture of the Dominion mirrors Cardassia with its subjects willingly loyal and dutiful to the state, yet they are enslaved anyway through fear and through addictive drugs.